 While there are plenty of online resources for applying to job across the country, it's typically a good idea to check city-specific job websites first.

 If you're in Rome, for instance, you'll want to browse the classified ads for the city to find non-skilled job postings for secretarial, nanny, and hospitality positions.
-There are even some job posting websites specifically made for cities like the popular Jobs in Milan site, which lists what's available in the city as well as what to expect for your salary in these positions.
+There are even some job posting websites specifically made for cities like the popular Jobs in Milan website, which lists what's available in the city as well as what to expect for your salary in these positions.

 Since Italian work permits are notoriously complex unless you have a company sponsoring you, you may want to look into declaring yourself as self-employed in order to work in Italy while you scope out the work scene and try to find an employer to sponsor you.
 Working as a translator, a farm worker, or work exchange employee may also be a great way to gain a work permit for the country.